THE BIKE EXPERIENCE USA

 Training: Prior to the event, volunteers will receive training on how to use the simulator, including emergency stop procedures and comfort adjustments.

-Phase 2(A) Catch and Release - Safety instructor
+Phase 2(A) Catch and Release - Safety Assistant

 Objective: